 We already know dogs can learn all sorts of information by sniffing other dogs’ butts, but does the same principle apply to sniffing human crotches?

-Dogs have apocrine (sweat) glands—which release pheromones that convey useful information like health and mood—over their entire body, but they are more heavily concentrated in the crotch and anal regions.
+Dogs have apocrine (sweat) glands over their entire body that release pheromones, but they’re more heavily concentrated in the crotch and anal regions.
 Human apocrine glands are found in only certain areas of the body with the highest concentrations in the underarm and crotch.
-Dr. Coren says dogs sniff these areas in humans for the same reasons they sniff other dogs’ butts, and they can pick up certain useful information.
+Dr. Coren says dogs sniff these areas in humans for the same reasons they sniff other dogs’ butts, and they can pick up useful information.

 “Dogs—especially male dogs—are very responsive to the sexual state of other animals,” Dr. Coren explains.

 Dogs can pick up on ovulation in humans—which is why sniffing female human crotches may increase at certain times of the month—as well as in other animals.
-According to Dr. Coren, dogs are even used to help dairy farmers capitalize on a very short short fertility window.
+According to Dr. Coren, dogs are even used to help dairy farmers capitalize on a very short fertility window for cows.
 Dogs are also trained to sniff out certain types of cancer, when a person will go into diabetic shock, and even certain strains of infectious bacteria.

 The Bottom Line